MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-clients/with-oms.md

 > To use Log Analytics with Operations Management Suite, you need to have an active Azure subscription.
 If you don’t have an Azure subscription, you can create [a free trial subscription](https://azure.microsoft.com/free) as a starting point.

-### Configure Operations Management Suite to collect Skype Room Systems v2 event logs
+### Configure Operations Management Suite to collect Microsoft Teams Rooms event logs

 Log Analytics only collects events from the Windows event logs that are specified in the settings.
 For each log, only the events with the selected severities are collected.

-You need to configure Operations Management Suite to collect the logs required to monitor Skype Room Systems v2 device and application status.
-Skype Room Systems v2 devices use the **Skype Room System** event log.
+You need to configure Operations Management Suite to collect the logs required to monitor Microsoft Teams Rooms device and application status.
+Microsoft Teams Rooms devices use the **Skype Room System** event log.

-To configure Operations Management Suite to collect the Skype Room Systems v2 events, see [Windows event log data sources in Log Analytics](https://docs.microsoft.com/azure/log-analytics/log-analytics-data-sources-windows-events)
+To configure Operations Management Suite to collect the Microsoft Teams Rooms events, see [Windows event log data sources in Log Analytics](https://docs.microsoft.com/azure/log-analytics/log-analytics-data-sources-windows-events)

 ![Event log settings](../../media/Deploy_OMS_2.png "Event log settings")